ganduspl/SPFScanner/README.md

    ```

 3. **Follow the prompts**
-   Enter the IP and starting port, choose scan direction, and let SPFScanner do the rest!
+   Enter the IP and starting port, choose scan direction, and let SPFScanner scan

 ---

-## 📁 Output
+## 📁 Output / Results

 - Results are saved in the `Results/` folder.
 - Filenames include the date, time, and number of servers found,